Today is July 31, 2019. It’s the end of my first month (out of eight, I hope) on the road.

 I’m bringing you all of the updates on the best, the worst and the weirdest experiences on the road since I last checked in.
 Here’s what went down in July!

 I’ve fallen in love with Canggu!
 It reminds me a lot of old-school Sayulita (in Mexico) with great surfing, fantastic restaurants and a chill vibe.
 I started off by staying for four days, then I decided to come back for four more… then I decided to come back for seven more days when I’m back in Bali later in August!

 Honestly, the vegetarian and vegan food scene in Canggu is amazing (as it was in Ubud, too) but the prize for this category has to go to the Indonesian food that I cooked myself when I took a cooking class in Ubud.
 We learned to make six different vegetarian and vegan Indonesian dishes, including the fritters, steamed dumplings and curry shown above!

 The Most Amazing Experience I’ve Had

 Easy!
 Scuba diving with giant manta rays near Nusa Penida, an island off the coast of Bali.
-I spent two days diving with Blue Corner Dive (Yellow Bridge).
+I spent two days diving with Blue Corner Dive.
 The highlight was the first dive on our second morning, at the famous Manta Point dive site, where dozens of manta rays congregate to feed and clean.
 I would have been happy to see just one of these huge, gentle, curious creatures, but by the end of the dive we’d seen too many to count!